dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 This is a debate we will have to closely watch.
 In the meantime, I have made sure to acknowledge the original sources of the prompts in my repository.

 ### Conclusions
-As Generative AI continues to reshape our world, mastering prompt management will be a key skill for innovators and problem-solvers.
+As Generative AI continues to reshape our world, mastering prompt management will be a key skill.
 Treating prompts like code will allow you to leverage GitHub's proven code management process -  prompts are version-controlled, accessible for feedback and collaboration, and easily retrievable when needed.

 By adopting GitHub for prompt management, you're not just organizing text—you're standarizing your AI workflow.
 Start your GitHub prompt repository today, and join a growing community of AI enthusiasts who are redefining how we interact with artificial intelligence.